draber/rpg-monster-cards/readme.md

 | HTML element | `<card-recto>`   |
 | CSS file     | card-recto.css   |

-More complex scenarios, such as cards or tabs, where multiple components act alongside, are usually controlled or supported by a `*manager.js` module.
+More complex scenarios, such as cards or tabs, where multiple components act alongside, are usually controlled or supported by a `*-manager.js` module.
+If storage is involved this is handled by a `*-storage.js` module.

 Notably, these components don't use the `Shadow DOM`.
 They act within a clearly defined scope where `<style>` or `<script>` encapsulations don't matter.

 ## Character library
 The library lists all characters and is built from `public/js/characters.json`.
 It can be grouped by using the order symbol above the library.
 Whether or not grouping by a specific criterion is possible depends on `src/config/field-config.yml#<field>.visibility.group`.